GoogleChrome/developer.chrome.com/site/en/blog/view-transitions-case-studies/index.md

 redBus chose to implement view transitions along with INP improvement efforts across their site, which led to [7% more sales](https://web.dev/redbus-inp/).
 [Amit Kumar](https://amitkumar-v.medium.com/), Senior Engineering Manager at redBus, said that view transitions are really awesome for those who genuinely want better user experience and desire less maintenance overhead.

-<blockquote><p>"We have conducted comprehensive user feedback sessions, incorporating valuable insights from a diverse group of users.
+<blockquote><p>We have conducted comprehensive user feedback sessions, incorporating valuable insights from a diverse group of users.
 Our deep understanding of our user base (bus and rail) and their needs, combined with our expertise, has led us to believe that this feature will provide significant value right from the start, without the need for A/B testing.
-View transitions are a step towards bridging the gap between app and web  with a smooth navigation experience."</p>
+View transitions are a step towards bridging the gap between app and web  with a smooth navigation experience.</p>

 <cite>Anoop Menon, CTO redBus</cite>
 </blockquote>